Professor Dorothy Keefe, PSM MBBS, MSc, MA, MD, FRACP, FRCP(Lon)

 Claire Howlett is the Deputy CEO of Cancer Australia.
 Claire has advised government on issues ranging from biodiversity policy to energy efficiency, and healthcare.

-Prior to joining Cancer Australia, Claire led cancer policy advice for the Australian Government Department of Health, including delivering the three national cancer screening programs.
+Prior to joining Cancer Australia, Claire led cancer policy advice for the Australian Government Department of Health, Disability and Ageing, including delivering the three national cancer screening programs.
 Prior to that, she was responsible for delivering government services to the Indian Ocean Territories of Christmas and the Cocos (Keeling) Islands, which included overseeing one of Australia’s most remote health services.

 Claire provides strategic leadership and direction to the agency, including throughout the development of the Australian Cancer Plan.

-Medical Director and Head, Clinical Policy Advice Branch
+Head, Clinical Policy Advice Branch

 Prior to joining Cancer Australia, Professor Milch was a General Practitioner and clinical researcher at the Garvan Institute of Medical Research, Sydney.

-In her current role, Professor Milch provides strategic clinical policy input to Cancer Australia’s work to minimise the impact of cancer, address disparities, and improve the health outcomes of people affected by cancer in Australia.
+In her current role, Professor Milch provides strategic clinical policy leadership to Cancer Australia’s work to minimise the impact of cancer, address disparities, and improve the health outcomes of people affected by cancer in Australia.

 David Meredyth